Benedixx/Bocah-Mobile-Legend-Detection/README.md

 ## Project Overview

-This project aims to classify a mobile legend player based on their comments using deep learning Natural Language Processing techniques implemented with TensorFlow Keras.
+This project aims to classify a mobile legend player based on their comments using deep learning natural language processing techniques implemented with TensorFlow Keras.
 The goal is to create a robust binary classification model that can accurately classify if the writer of the commment is a mobile legend player or not.

 ## Dataset

 The dataset used for this project can be found [here](https://drive.google.com/file/d/1i69ONNTpJ8vadzH0phnoT--6cGsSmWr2/view?usp=drive_link).
-It consists of brain MRI images with labeled tumor types.
-Ensure that you have downloaded and preprocessed the dataset as required before running the code or you can use the dataset that i provided on this repository.
+It consists of livestream and youtube comment chat from mobile legend or non-mobile legend(genshin impact, valorant, honkai star rail) livestream/video.
+The label of the dataset consist of '1' for mobile legend player and '0' for non-mobile legend player Ensure that you have downloaded and preprocessed the dataset as required before running the code or you can use the dataset that i provided on this repository.

 Dataset contains :<br>
-number of glioma training data: 702 <br>
-number of meningioma training data: 704<br>
-number of training data without tumors: 280<br>
-number of pituitary training data: 576<br>

-number of glioma validation data: 199<br>
-number of meningioma validation data: 209<br>
-number of without tumors validation data: 158<br>
-number of pituitary validation data: 268<br>
+There are 463 sentences for training.<br>
+There are 463 labels for training.<br>
+There are 116 sentences for validation.<br>
+There are 116 labels for validation.<br>

 ## Model Architecture

 The deep learning model is built using the TensorFlow Keras libraries.
 The architecture typically involves:

-- Preprocessing the MRI images (resizing, normalization, augmentation, etc.).
+- Preprocessing the datasets(drop duplicate, tokenizing, padding).
-- Creating a Convolutional Neural Network (CNN) with several convolutional and pooling layers and adding dense layers with 4 output.
+- Creating embedding layer with one layer of convulutional 1D layers then add GlobalAveragePooling, and add another dense layers.
 - Compiling the model with an appropriate loss function and optimizer.
 - Training the model on the dataset.